![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 For a while I worked at my task agonizingly slowly, using only the red-filtered army flash.
 Just in case.

-But maybe ten minutes after the cyclist noise had faded to below the level of Shadow's idle I switched the hooded driving lights back on for better illumination, and propped up a naked metal panel of my armor to reflect the light better for my task.
+But maybe ten minutes after the cyclist noise had faded to below the level of Shadow's idle, I switched the hooded driving lights back on for better illumination, and propped up a naked metal panel of my armor nearby to reflect more light onto my work site.

 I ended up having to use a combination of Shadow's rearwards traction, tow ropes tied around a tree, ratcheting the come-along periodically, and leveraging Shadow's wheel out of the hole with a log salvaged from our surroundings-- a log almost too big for me to man-handle that way.
 Yikes!
 It's a wonder I didn't bust a seam on that one!